Richmond, VA Solar Panels

 Richmond Electricity Prices

-Virginia electricity rates jumped from 12.0 cents per kWh in 2021 to 14.5 cents in 2024—a 21% increase that impacts every Richmond household’s monthly budget.
+Virginia electricity rates have climbed from 12.0 cents per kWh in 2021 to 14.5 cents per kWh in 2024—a 21% increase in just three years that directly impacts your monthly utility bills.

 Price of Energy: Virginia vs National Average